Dish TV: Merger with Videocon d2h

 On 11 November 2016, the Board of Directors of Dish TV and Videocon d2h agreed to an all-stock merger of their DTH operations.

 The merger was approved by the Competition Commission of India (CCI) on 10 May 2017, and by the National Company Law Tribunal on 27 July 2017.
 The merger faced uncertainty in January 2018, when Dish TV announced that it was re-evaluating the merger after some of the Videocon Group's lenders petitioned the National Company Law Tribunal to open insolvency proceedings against the company.
 In February 2018, Dish TV announced that it intended to go through with the merger.

 As of 31 December 2017, d2h had a market share of 19% among the pay DTH operators.

 The amalgamation was officially completed on 22 March 2018.
 The merger made the new combined entity the largest DTH provider in India with 17.7 million active subscribers.
 Dish TV and Videocon d2h reported separate revenue numbers in FY2017.
 The combined total revenue of the two firms was ₹8077 crore.
 The company retained the name of DishTV India Limited after the merger.

 Fall of promoters' shareholding

 In May 2021, it was disclosed that promoters' shareholding in Dish TV has fallen to just 5.67%.
 It was also told that Yes Bank has become largest shareholder of the company.

 Subsidiary

 Zing Digital is a subsidiary of Dish TV India launched in January 2015 to provide access to South India's regional channel.
 The service currently operates in Kerala, West Bengal and Odisha.

+In 2025, Dish TV released VZY Smart TV lineup, the lineup includes options ranging from 32-inch TVs to 55-inch 4K UHD QLED TVs, all models run Google TV 5, based on Android 14.